-Since it is your student going abroad, he or she will ultimately be the one responsible once they arrive overseas.
-Therefore, he or she should want to be fully involved in the process of going abroad, because once he or she gets to his or her study abroad destination he or she will need to be independent.
+Since it is your student going abroad, they will ultimately be the one responsible once they arrive overseas.
+Therefore, they should want to be fully involved in the process of going abroad because once they get to their study abroad destination they will need to be independent.

-Will my student be safe while he or she is studying or interning abroad?
+Will my student be safe while they are studying or interning abroad?

 We recognize that safety is one of the most important concerns of parents with children studying abroad.
 We have carefully selected countries and universities that are considered safe and stable.

-As part of the pre-departure orientation your son/daughter will be given an overview of the safety issues that you should be concerned with in the country in which he or she will be living.
+As part of the pre-departure orientation your child will be given an overview of the safety issues that you should be concerned with in the country in which they will be living.
 In addition, once our students arrive in country, they will go through an extensive on-site orientation where safety concerns will again be addressed.

-We ask that as parents you consider talking with your son or daughter about your concerns for his or her safety.
+We ask that as parents you consider talking with your child about your concerns for their safety.
 99% of the time we find that common sense can keep students out of trouble while they are abroad.

-Who is responsible for my student while he or she is abroad?
+Who is responsible for my student while they are abroad?

-We do everything in our power to ensure your student is safe and healthy while abroad by providing comprehensive information for him or her before and during their experience.
-We also provide your student with an Emergency Information Card before he or she departs, detailing a number of in-country personnel for him or her to contact should he or she run into any difficulties.
-And finally, we have staff, on-site, to assist your child as the adapt and acclimate to the host culture.
+We do everything in our power to ensure your student is safe and healthy while abroad by providing comprehensive information for them before and during their experience.
+We also provide your student with an Emergency Information Card before they depart, detailing a number of in-country personnel for them to contact should they run into any difficulties.
+And finally, we have staff, on-site, to assist your child as they adapt and acclimate to the host culture.

-Remember, all of the locations in which we have programs are considered as safe or safer than the U.S. Although we do everything we can to prepare students and keep them informed of health and safety information, it is ultimately your student’s responsibility to follow suggestions and guidelines, just as it is his or her responsibility at home.
+Remember, all of the locations in which we have programs are considered as safe as or safer than the U.S. Although we do everything we can to prepare students and keep them informed of health and safety information, it is ultimately your student’s responsibility to follow suggestions and guidelines, just as it is their responsibility at home.

 How are transcripts for the study abroad program processed?

 Your student’s transcript will be sent to the CISabroad office upon completion of the program.
-We will then send the official transcript to the study abroad office at his or her home university or department on his or her home campus which your son or daughter indicated on his or her application.
+We will then send the official transcript to the study abroad office at their home university or department on their home campus which your child indicated on their application.

 The university/department will review the results and send it to the appropriate credit authority on campus.
 We will send a copy of the transcript to each student as well.
 Please remember that the transcript must first arrive from the universities abroad and this will take anywhere from 8-10 weeks after the completion of the program.
 Yes, we understand that this is much longer than in the US, but because your child is a visiting student, the protocols to process a transcript take additional time.

-How can I get in touch with my child while s/he is abroad?
+How can I get in touch with my child while they are abroad?

 Students are encouraged to call home immediately upon arrival in their host country to let their family/friends know that they have arrived safely.
 Prior to leaving the US, CISabroad furnishes our students with their residential address so that you will have a place to send all of those “care packages!”

 Another important consideration is finding the best time to call your student.
-To find out what the time difference is in the country he or she is living in compared to where you are located, please check the website www.worldtimeserver.com.
+To find out what the time difference is in the country they are living in compared to where you are located, please check the website www.worldtimeserver.com.

 Also, we’ve found that most of our students really like the ease and cost of using Skype or Facetime to “call home” … if you both have a Skype account and a headset, you can chat for free!

-What if my child’s financial aid loans are going to be disbursed after he or she leaves?
+What if my child’s financial aid loans are going to be disbursed after they leave?

-It is not uncommon for universities to actually disperse a loan after your son or daughter has already left the US.
-When he or she is accepted into a CISabroad program, we will supply your son or daughter with a financial aid form that your university should complete and then send in to CISabroad.
+It is not uncommon for universities to actually disburse a loan after your child has already left the US.
+When they are accepted into a CISabroad program, we will supply your child with a financial aid form that your university should complete and then send in to CISabroad.
 This form will tell us not only how much aid the student is receiving, but also when the aid will be disbursed and to whom.

-If the aid will be disbursed to the student after he or she has left, you may be responsible for depositing the check and forwarding it to CISabroad.
+If the aid will be disbursed to the student after they have left, you may be responsible for depositing the check and forwarding it to CISabroad.
 In order to have the authority to do so, we will include a “Power of Attorney” form in the acceptance packet.

 What if the financial aid loans do not cover the whole cost of the program?

-Upon receiving the financial aid forms from your university, as mentioned in the question above, CISabroad will review the forms, and then invoice your son and daughter for the difference in the cost of program and the loans he or she is receiving.
-Your student will be responsible for paying any difference in cost before he or she goes abroad.
+Upon receiving the financial aid forms from your university, as mentioned in the question above, CISabroad will review the forms, and then invoice your child for the difference in the cost of program and the loans they are receiving.
+Your student will be responsible for paying any difference in cost before they go abroad.

-While my student is abroad, what should he or she do if there are questions or problems?
+While my student is abroad, what should they do if there are questions or problems?

 We are always a phone call or email away and will gladly assist students during the time they are abroad.
 We maintain a 24/7 emergency phone for overseas emergencies.
 However, due to time differences and distance we find that it is much easier for students to work with our on-site staff in-country.

-Often, we have found that a problem can be resolved within minutes by working with the staff there as opposed to here in the U.S. Prior to leaving, we will supply your student with local and program-specific contacts and advise him or her on the best person to contact in a particular situation.
+Often, we have found that a problem can be resolved within minutes by working with the staff there as opposed to here in the U.S. Prior to leaving, we will supply your student with local and program-specific contacts and advise them on the best person to contact in a particular situation.